 Price: IDR 995.000/person (minimum 2 person).
 Single: IDR 1.485.000

-Include: Boat transfer, car + driver, drinking water, soft drinks, entrance fee, English speaking guide, and lunch at Gardenia restaurant in Tomohon (ordered by us.
-Additional order, fruit juice, beers, etc are not included).
+Includes: Boat transfer, car + driver, drinking water, soft drinks, entrance fee, English speaking guide, and lunch at Gardenia restaurant in Tomohon (ordered by us).
+Please note that additional orders, fruit juice, beers, etc are not included.

 WARUGA ANCIENT SARCOPHAGUS

-This is a historical tourism to Sawangan village in Minahasa region where you can see remnants of the Megalithic age, 144 Waruga – ancient sarcophagus (stone grave) of Minahasan ancestors.
+This is a historical tour to Sawangan village in the Minahasa region where you can see remnants of 144 Waruga from the Megalithic age.
+Waruga’s are ancient sarcophagus (stone grave) of Minahasan ancestors.

-A Waruga consists of a base stone shaped into a square where the corpses used to be put in a seating/squatting position with face towards north, and a headstone of rooftop shape.
+A Waruga consists of a base stone, shaped into a square, where the corpses were put into.
+The corpses were put into a seating/squatting position with their face towards the north, and a headstone with a rooftop shape.
 Natural spices were slipped in between.
 North symbolizes the origin of Minahasan ancestors who derive from Mongolia.
 The engravings on the headstone depict the cause of death, the deceased’s hobby, character or occupation and the number of corpses inside.

-During 1870s Minahasan tribes started to replace Waruga with normal coffins due to suspicion that diseases such as Typhus and Cholera would spread from the space between base stone and headstone of Waruga, along with Christianity beliefs thatobliged the burial.
-Among this 144 Waruga, there are a group of Waruga of the Dutch, Spanish, Portuguese, Japanese and Mongolia.
+During the 1870s Minahasan tribes started to replace Waruga with normal coffins due to the suspicion that diseases such as Typhus and Cholera would spread from the space between base stone and headstone of Waruga, along with Christian beliefs that mandated a burial.
+Among these 144 Waruga, there are a group of Waruga of the Dutch, Spanish, Portuguese, Japanese and Mongolians.
 Queen Juliana and Prince Bernard, as well as Queen Beatrix of the Netherlands have visited this site.

 There is a small museum in front of the gate.
-A small donation is suggested upon a visit.
+A small donation is suggested when you visit.